Skip to Content

 Overview

-Loopstack automations are build using two essential contepts:
+Loopstack automations are build using two essential concepts:

-2. YAML Configs - Configuration files to define block specific behaviour.
+2. YAML Configs - Configuration files to define specific workflow behaviour and UI settings.

-There are different Block types, each with specific functionality
+There are different services, each with specific functionality

 1. Workspaces - Organizational containers that group related automations and data